Ecuador • UNESCO World Heritage Site

 European Discovery (1535)

-Spanish bishop Tomás de Berlanga accidentally discovered the uninhabited islands whilst sailing from Panama to Peru.
+Spanish bishop Tomás de Berlanga accidentally discovered the uninhabited islands while sailing from Panama to Peru.
 He named them "Las Encantadas" (The Enchanted Ones) due to unpredictable ocean currents making navigation difficult.
 The islands remained uninhabited, serving primarily as refuge for pirates and whalers.

 Darwin's Revolutionary Visit (1835)